 Singular makes these connections by linking an impression or click action that happens on a device to the install (first session) of a mobile app on that same device.

-Singular’s mobile attribution tracking uses the following methods to perform install attribution:
+Singular’s mobile attribution service uses the following methods to attribute installs:

-This is considered as the most reliable way for attribution.
-It uses a unique Singular referral ID that is passed on to Google Play store once a user clicks on an ad.
+This the most reliable attribution method.
+When a user clicks on an ad and reaches the Google Play store, a unique Singular referral ID is passed to Google Play.
 Once the user installs the app, the Singular SDK sends the Singular referral ID forwarded by the Play Store, and attribution is performed.

 Using this method, we query special API’s for attribution data of special partners like: Facebook, AdWords, Twitter, Apple Search Ads, Snapchat, Yahoo Gemini.

 In accordance with Google and Apple privacy policies, Singular tracks unique devices and their attribution information, using the user-resettable Google Advertising ID (AIFA) and iOS Advertising ID (IDFA).

 Singular retains a device’s install attribution information for two years to ensure attribution and cohort accuracy.
 Re-engagements can be tracked any number of times with supported partners.

 Singular’s install attribution utilizes the attribution windows specified in the partner configuration for all methods except for fingerprint matching.

 In re-engagement, users who have already installed the app are actively targeted by a campaign.